rubentrancoso/mailserver-quicksetup/README.md

 A script to automate all steps neded to install https://github.com/hardware/mailserver on a digitalocean droplet

-After preparation it will perform all automated tasks in arroud 10 minutes
+After preparation it will perform all automated tasks in around 10 minutes

 At the momment it just not cover some few steps that I will be working with